min69u/Reforestation/README.md

-## A farmer had 297 cows, when he rounded them up, he found he had 300
+## I had a pair of racing snails.
+I removed their shells to make them more aerodynamic, but they became sluggish.